South Bayfront Bridge/Horton Landing Park

-Construction will be done by Ghilotti Construction.
+Ghilotti Construction is the bridge contractor.
 For more images and the details about the construction bidding, please see this slideshow.

 Project Documents are available as follows:

-First phase of work began on the west side of the railroad crossing within the Bay Street Shops and adjacent to Residences along Ohlone Way.
-The second phase of construction has commenced on the east side of the railroad tracks.
+First phase of work began on the west side of the railroad tracks within the Bay Street Shops and Residences along Ohlone Way.
+The second phase has commenced on the east side of the railroad tracks.